Las Positas and Modoc Roads Multiuse Path Construction Update

 The Las Positas and Modoc Roads Multiuse Path Project (Project) provides a 2.6 mile-long separated pathway for bicyclists, runners, and pedestrians of all ages and abilities along Las Positas and Modoc Roads.
 This path provides critical local and regional connections.
 Construction began in late September 2020, with an estimated 18-month construction duration, which also includes the planting of replacement trees and landscaping.

-Traffic control and the temporary striping on Las Positas Road between Modoc Road and Cliff Drive continue to remain in place.
-The public is reminded that the speed limit is reduced to 35-mph, and traffic has shifted to allow enough buffer for construction work to occur safely.
+Traffic control and temporary delays along Modoc Road and Las Positas Road should be expected while the concrete medians are constructed.
+The public is reminded that the speed limit is reduced to 35- mph, and the temporary striping has been shifted to allow enough buffer for construction work to occur safely.
 Drivers must temporarily share the road with cyclists and proceed cautiously within the Las Positas corridor during construction.

-The City thanks the public for their continued cooperation and patience during construction of this important Vision Zero Project.
-For more information, please visit the Project website:
+The City thanks the public for their continued cooperation and patience during the final stages of construction of this important Vision Zero Project.
+For more information, please visit the Project website: https://www.santabarbaraca.gov/gov/depts/pw/stmain/traffic/bikepath/default.asp